As much as we like to talk about smart sales and marketing alignment, it's no secret that tensions sometimes exist between the two departments.

-A number of interesting statistics bear out this dilemma.
+Some interesting statistics bear out this dilemma.
 In a 2020 report, DemandGen found that two-thirds of buyers rely on content more now to inform their purchase decisions than they did the previous year.
-Yet at the same time, Statistica reports that over half of emails being sent are spam.
-So how can consumers find the information they need and know what to trust while being inundated by useless junk?

 What Slows Down Content

 Marketers know they need more content.
-In a 2019 survey, 63 percent of B2B respondents reported a lack of sufficient content.
+They know their sales teams need more content.
+According to CSO Insights, 63 percent of B2B respondents reported a lack of sufficient content.
 The solution lies in getting content out the door faster.
 But why isn’t this happening?

 That’s what a good content platform provides — a reliable path toward multiplying the volume of content, essentially by distributing the burden.
 The logic for this approach is intuitive.
 The better your understanding of customer pain points and problems, the more likely you are to generate content that delivers a helpful solution.